Reliance Jio Infocomm Limited

 RJIL has finalised key agreements with its technology partners, service providers, infrastructure providers, application partners, device manufacturers and other strategic partners for the project.
-These strategic partners have committed significant resources, knowhow and global talent to support planning, deployment and testing activities currently underway.
+These strategic partners have committed significant resources, know how and global talent to support the currently underway planning, deployment and testing activities.

 Reliance Jio has:

-- An agreement with Ascend Telecom for their more than 4,500 towers across India.
+- An agreement with Ascend Telecom for more than 4,500 towers across India.
 (June 2014)

 - An agreement with Tower Vision for their 8,400 towers across India.
 (May 2014)